 Solicitation: The most effective review programs are systematic, not one-off.
 For service businesses, a post-service request (via email or SMS) timed a day or two after service completion tends to outperform random asks.
 The text of the request matters less than the timing and consistency.

-What Google reads: Review content — the actual words customers use — appears to feed relevance signals.
+What Google reads: Review content, specifically the actual words customers use, appears to feed relevance signals.
 Reviews mentioning specific services, service areas, or business characteristics contribute to the profile’s relevance for those terms.
 You can’t manufacture this, but you can prompt customers toward specific feedback by asking about what they got help with, not just whether they’re satisfied.

 Attributes: the underrated leverage